Screen for child anxiety related disorders: Limitations

 The assessment tool is limited in that it is a self-report measure, which may introduce bias.
 Another limitation is that, depending on the age and maturity of the child filling out the questionnaire, they may have difficulty recognizing the frequency or severity of both external and internal symptoms.
 The parent may also be limited in recognizing the internal symptoms of their child's anxiety.

 Development and history

-Prior to the development of the SCARED, three rating scales were used to measure anxiety in children and adolescents: the Revised Children's Manifest Anxiety Scale, the Revised Fear Survey Schedule for Children, and the Somatic State and Trait Anxiety Scale.
+Prior to the development of the SCARED, three widely used rating scales for anxiety in children and adolescents included the Revised Children's Manifest Anxiety Scale, the Revised Fear Survey Schedule for Children, and the Somatic State and Trait Anxiety Scale.
 While these methods were useful in assessing general anxiety symptoms, they were unable to discriminate between anxiety disorders.
 To address this shortcoming, the SCARED was developed based on DSM-IV classification to screen specifically for general anxiety disorder (GAD), separation anxiety disorder (SAD), panic disorder, social phobia, and school phobia.